-Runners often prepare for the physical challenge of the race, but the mental challenge is often left to chance.
+Runners often prepare for the physical challenge of a race, but leave the mental challenge to chance.
 Believe me, I fell into the same trap!
-But, once I prepared my mind for the mental challenges, I reached my goals and you can too!
-I'm here to teach the strategies and techniques for you believe in yourself and achieve your goals on and off the course.Start Your Course!
+But once I prepared my mind for the mental challenges, I reached my goals and you can too!
+I'm here to teach you the strategies and techniques to believe in yourself and achieve your goals on and off the course.Start Your Course!

 What You'll Receive...

-In every race there's a moment you'll want to slow down, give up, or quit.
-You'll learn mental skills to deploy in those moments and stay strong!
+IIn every race there's a moment when you'll want to slow down, give up, or quit.
+You'll learn mental skills to deploy in those moments to stay strong!

-Step up to the starting line with the confidence.
-No more second-guessing or what-if's you'll be ready for wherever the road takes you.
+Step up to the starting line with confidence.
+No more second-guessing or what-if's; you'll be ready for wherever the road takes you.

 Success and accountability go hand-in-hand.
 That's why you'll receive full access to a community of runners who are there to support you and resources to help you reach your goals.